Edward Aveling: New College, London

 Aveling was in the Arts Faculty at New College London, Hampstead, teaching Chemistry and Natural History as a "Lecturer pro tem".
 New College London, was a congregational academy founded in 1850 with the merging of three former dissenting academies (Daventry, Highbury, and Homerton) into one.
 Aveling's father had studied at Highbury College.
 Aveling's brother Frederick had studied here and without doubt their father played an influential role.
 Aveling's professorship at New College can be traced back to 1872 and his name is still given teaching Chemistry and Natural History in 1876, although not by 1878, where Chemistry and Natural History are no longer given.

+Edwin Lankester, the father of Ray Lankester, and translator of the German botanist Matthias Jakob Schleiden's Principles of scientific botany; or Botany as an inductive science.(1849) had been appointed professor of natural sciences at New College London in 1850 and had held this position for over twenty years, until 1872.
+Aveling's position was as his successor, and he was therefore essentially training men in science for the Christian Ministry.
 The course of study at New College extended over five years, divided into a scientific course of two years and a theological course of three years.
 The first year's course in 'Natural History' sciences consisted of chemistry, mineralogy, and geology.
 The second year's course, botany, vegetable physiology, zoology, and comparative and human physiology.
-Edwin Lankester, the father of Ray Lankester, and translator of the German botanist Matthias Jakob Schleiden's Principles of scientific botany; or Botany as an inductive science.(1849) had been appointed professor of natural sciences at New College London in 1850 and had held this position for over twenty years, until 1872.
-Aveling's position was as his successor, and he was therefore essentially training men in science for the Christian Ministry.

 Throughout these years this would have been very arduous and challenging for him and would have accentuated the differences between religion and science.
 Illustrating a tradition of sorts, Aveling published his "Botanical Tables, for The Use of Students" (1874) during his tenure at New College, as his introduction clearly shows, and where he states that the tables were only intended to "supplement the actual dissection and observation of plants".
 Aveling's principal during these years was Reverend Samuel Newth (1821–1898), himself a distinguished scientist who had been a minister at a congregational chapel.
 Newth had also written elementary textbooks on natural philosophy in the early 1850s, thus together with Edwin Lankester's own writings in this field, it is not difficult to see Aveling carrying on this tradition in his own instructional works.
 Aveling's laboratory was situated in the tower of New College, from the outset it had been "fitted up with every convenience for chemical and scientific experiments", and Edwin Lankester had been the co-founder of the Quarterly Journal of Microscopical Science (Vol. 1, 1853) that was connected to the Royal Microscopical Society and the laboratory would no doubt have reflected his expertise.
 The roof of the tower was said to have one of the finest views in London.